Only Societal Contributors Should Vote

 Everyone can still vote and everyone has a clear-cut method to have a larger voice.
 They just have to contribute more.
 No one is disenfranchised.
 Even if they don’t contribute more, they still get a proportional say in the nation instead of none.

-There is also no asset involved so financial elite could not centralize power around said asset.
+There is also no asset involved, so financial elite could not centralize power around said asset.
 So long as the voting units and weights were locked into the highest level constitution, they could not be easily changed or manipulated.

 Still, the more you contribute the higher the say you have in the society.
 So, we’ll get a lot more weight toward people that actually have a stake in the nation.
-People that have actually put up, whether in terms of life (defense), time (business), or money (stakeholder).
+People that have actually put up, whether in terms of life (defense), time (business), or money (contributor).
 Other units could be considered, but these seem to cover the bases well without as much risk.

 Thus, to finalize, I’m not against the societal contribution viewpoint.
 But it’s time to move on past the landowner idea and not get too tangled up in the equally unsuccessful basic net taxpayer idea.